Ivan-Kouznetsov/graalvm-perf/README.md

     $ graalnode --version
     v12.15.0

+## Notes
-graalnode is an alias for the GraalVM implementation of node.
+graalnode is an alias for the GraalVM implementation of node
+GraalVM version: graalvm-ce-java11-20.1.0

 Detailed results: